ixofoundation/ixo-multiclient-sdk/README.md

 #### Attributions

 Types were generated from the `*.proto` files of the IXO appchain using the `@osmonauts/telescope@0.92.2` package.
-> See `@ixo/impactxclient-sdk/types/index.d.ts` for the complete list.
+> See `@ixo/impactxclient-sdk/types/index.d.ts` for the complete list of types.

 ## How to contribute to the Impacts Client SDK

 IXO welcomes contributions and comments of all kinds!

-First off, thank you for applying your mind and time to improving this repo - it helps the Internet of Impact to save our planet!
+First off, thank you for applying your mind and time to improving this repo - it helps the Internet of Impacts to save our planet!
 Whether you are contributing in your own space-time or following a bounty; we are grateful!

 1. Fork the repo.